LamontBanks/Cli-Light-Game/README.md

         3 |  O  O  O  .  .
 3 |  O  .
 O  .  .
         4 |  .
 O  .
 O  .
 4 |  .
 O  .
 O  .

-1. The 'Lights remaining` count is key to solving the puzzle!
+1. The 'Moves required` count is key to solving the puzzle!

 ## Commands
 Use the displayed commands as needed: